mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

   - should have URIs that point to terms in controlled vocabularies
 - Labels should be populated from the preferred labels field (`skos:prefLabel`) or label field (`rdfs:label`) in the referenced vocabulary.

-In the following dataset annotation (Example 1),
+In the following dataset annotation,

-- the *subject* of the semantic statement is the parent element `dataset id="dataset-01"`
+- the *subject* of the semantic statement is the parent element `dataset id="dataset-01"` (which in the resulting triple would use the global ID for the dataset, its DOI)
-- the *object property* is "http://purl.org/dc/elements/1.1/subject"
+- the *object property* is "http://purl.obolibrary.org/obo/IAO_0000136"
 - the *object* (value)  is "http://purl.obolibrary.org/obo/ENVO_01000177"

-Taken together, the semantic statement can be translated to "the dataset is about the subject grassland biome"
+Taken together, the semantic statement can be translated to "the dataset is about a grassland biome"

 * Example 1: Top-level resource annotation (dataset)